 Five levels of editing

-I offer comprehensive fiction editing at the following levels that range from high-level down to the nitty gritty:
+When you’ve produced a manuscript draft, I offer comprehensive fiction editing at the following levels that range from very high down to the nitty gritty:

 |Level||Type of Editing||Aim|